rhadp-example-repos/automotive-image-builder/docs/building/containers.md

 `radio.service` and `engine.service`, which are running the two sample services.

-To test the image, log in and run the `radio-client` tool from a terminal.
+To test the services run the `radio-client` tool from a terminal.
 In addition you can check the status of the services with systemctl and journalctl.

-To build the sample image (on x86) into a qemu image you can do:
+To build and run the sample image (on x86) into a qemu image, run this:

 ```
 $ cd osbuild-manifests
 $ make cs9-qemu-container-regular.x86_64.qcow2
+$ ./runvm cs9-qemu-container-regular.x86_64.qcow2
 ```

-Then boot the image in a VM and try some of these commands:
+Then log in as user `root`, password `password` and try some of these commands:

 ```
 # radio-client